axibase/axibase-charts/widgets/box-chart/README.md

 ## Overview

-The **Box Chart** displays the minimum and maximum values, median, and customizable percentile range for the user-defined time period.
+The **Box Chart** displays a distribution of observed values over a user-defined time interval.
+The chart shows the minimum and maximum values, the median, and a customizable percentile range.

 ```ls
 [widget]